mrciolino/wiki-backup/timeline.md

 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.
 - Meeting Obox-Ob
+- Spoops meets Rabiah the storm giant woman in her tower at the spawning stone in the elemental plane of chaos.
+- The party arrives at the spawning stone to retrieve Spoops.
 - [Saving the Sun](/Events/saving-the-sun)
 - Searching for Gond Souls:
 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.